Stock Market Today: SGX Nifty, Asian markets, dollar index, oil prices, corporate actions & more

 Nifty outlook

-Nifty futures on the Singapore Exchange were trading marginally lower, signaling a negative start for the market on Thursday.
-Nifty futures were trading 14 points lower at 18,662 today.
+Nifty futures on the Singapore Exchange were trading higher, signaling a positive start for the market on Friday.
+Nifty futures were trading 74 points higher at 18,802 today.

 US markets